CODT 1.0 Atlantic

 CODT PowerDesigner imported entities

-Shortcomings the CODT “working product”
+Shortcomings of the CODT “working product”

-The “working product” was a prototype, the FIBO data model is the Proof of Concept.
+The “working product” was a prototype, and the FIBO data model is the Proof of Concept.
 While good enough to demonstrate the model transformation for USPTO examiners, the prototype is not user-friendly.
 For example:

 ==IF(VLOOKUP(C54,'D:\Local Documents\Financial Regulation Ontology\Data Model\Query\Transformation[Object Properties.xlsx]Object Properties'!$A$1:$I$495,8)<>"",